Jean Bolland: Arrival of Henschen

 Shortly after arriving in Antwerp, Bolland had already succeeded in putting in good order the documents relating to the saints of January, and had found a publisher, Jan van Meurs.
-He decided to organize the entries according to the Roman Calendar.
+He decided to organise the entries according to the Roman Calendar.
 After working in Antwerp for five years, it became apparent that the task was too great for one man.
-Bolland asked for an assistant and this request was supported by the abbot of Liessies Abbey, Antoine de Wynghe, who provided a stipend.
+Bolland asked for an assistant., and this request was supported by the abbot of Liessies Abbey, Antoine de Wynghe, who provided a stipend.
 In 1635 he was joined by a former pupil, Godfrey Henschen, who started to work on the February saints, while Bolland prepared the material for January.
 Bolland suggested that Henschen undertake a couple of the saints of February and draft a commentary.
 When he saw how comprehensive was Henschen's work, he called back his pages from the publisher, and together they revised them.

 After fourteen years of work, the two volumes for January were printed in Antwerp in 1643.

 Work on the January volume was done in two garrets where Bolland kept his papers and books.
 As climbing the steep steps began to prove difficult, he asked for and obtained the use of a vacant room on the second floor, which later became the Bollandist Museum.
 The three volumes for February were released in 1658.
 Henschen continued to labor at the publication of the Acta Sanctorum up to the time of his death in 1681.

-In 1659 Bolland received assistance from a third Jesuit, Daniel van Papenbroek, who in the end did most of the work for the 18 volumes of the Acta Sanctorum.
+In 1659, Bolland received assistance from a third Jesuit, Daniel van Papenbroek, who in the end did most of the work for the 18 volumes of the Acta Sanctorum.
 Pope Alexander VII invited Bolland to Rome offering access to manuscripts in the Vatican Library.
 For reasons of health, Bolland sent Henschen and Papenbroek.
 In 1660–1662 they traveled through Germany, France and Italy, searching for old documents in monasteries and libraries.

-Jean Bolland died in Antwerp, aged 69, in 1665.
+Bolland died in Antwerp, aged 69, in 1665.